mozilla/price-tracker/docs/METRICS.md

 - `method`: The extraction method that was successful, if any.
 One of: 'fathom', 'fallback' or 'neither'.
 A value of 'neither' means that extraction failed.
 - `'price'`: The price of the product in subunits (e.g. a $10.00 product would have a value of `'1000'`).
 For the MVP, the units here are always cents (USD currency only).
 - `'price_alert'`: 'true' if the product has an active Price Alert; otherwise 'false'.
+- `'price_last_high'`: The last high price of the product in subunits (e.g. a $10.00 product would have a value of `'1000'`).
+For the MVP, the units here are always cents (USD currency only).
+  - A high price is, semantically, the price that there's been an interesting drop from to warrant alerting the user.
+Practically, it is the highest price since the previous price alert.
 - `'price_orig'`: The original price of the product in subunits (e.g. a $10.00 product would have a value of `'1000'`).
 For the MVP, the units here are always cents (USD currency only).
 - `'price_prev'`: The previous price of the product when different from the latest price (`price`) in subunits (e.g. a $10.00 product would have a value of `'1000'`).
 For the MVP, the units here are always cents (USD currency only).
 - `'product_index'`: The index of the product in the product listing.
 The top most list item is index '0'.
 The list is sorted by date added, descending (#113).